brucedkyle/architectures/docs/sustainableenterprise/energy.md

 - Unclear ROI
 - Technology barriers, as hurdles.

-For these CEOs, scaling their business with modern infrastructure can often be one of the barriers to achieving sustainability goals.
+For these CEOs, scaling business with modern infrastructure can often be one of the barriers to achieving sustainability goals.

 **Business Drivers**